 Reasons for placing reserves

-- Whether your industry or the transaction type has a higher likelihood of chargebacks and disputes.
+- Whether your industry has a higher likelihood of chargebacks or refunds

 How to prevent reserves from being placed on an account